dcc5235/React-Refresher/README.md

-# React Refresher Notes
+# React Refresher Notes/Cheat Sheet

 Developed by Facebook to upgrade codebases/architecture (there was a need for it as websites became more complex and bugs became more prevalent in code).
 React was released to the developer community in 2013.
+React.js is a library.

-<details><summary>Highlights</summary>
+<details><summary>Highlights of React</summary>

 #### DOM Manipulation